Asthma and Growing Up

 Drugs

-- Can trigger asthma attacks and worsen asthma symptoms
+- Can trigger asthma attacks and worsen symptoms.

 Alcohol